PrincessPandaSource/PrincessPandaLover-official-website/README.md

 * If you have noted a particularly important error on my website, please open up a new issue in the "Issues" tab so that I can be notified.
 If you can fix it yourself, make a pull request.
 * Snippets of code can be reused, even for commercial purposes or without attribution.
 Large portions of code, as well as original media, may only be reused for non-commercial purposes and with attribution unless otherwise noted.
 No purposes at all can be abusive or illegal.
 * Some images have been optimized to increase page loading speed.
-Their original, unoptimized versions are still available in the "original" folder in their respective folders.
+Their original, unoptimized versions are still available in the their respective direct folders.